 - The relative risk from exposure is limited.
 Most dogs carry this bacterium and huge numbers of people are exposed every day.
 So, the incidence of disease with respect to exposure is incredibly low

-While ‘low’ is good, it’s not much consolation if you’re the one with the rare but life-threatening infection.
-So, some basic (common sense) practices are indicated.
+While "low" is good, it’s not much consolation if you’re the one with the rare but life-threatening infection.
+So, some basic preventative practices are indicated.
 Avoiding contact of dog saliva with open wounds would be one.
-Good general hygiene practices (especially handwashing), avoiding contact with feces and similar basic measures are probably the key….along with making sure physicians know about animal contact and think about potential zoonotic infections.
-That’s particularly true for people that are at increased risk of disease.
+Good general hygiene practices (especially handwashing), avoiding contact with feces and similar common sense measures are probably the key.
+Making sure physicians know about animal contact and think about potential zoonotic infections is also important, particularly for people who are at increased risk of infection and disease.

 Some people like to send me links to internet sites to see if they can get a rise out of me.
 There are a few usual suspects (both senders of information and places I get sent to) but a new one for me was tlcpetfood.com